joereynolds/joereynolds.github.io/_posts/2018-07-07-you-dont-need-vimwiki.md

 ```

 And now we have all pages tagged `vim` in our location list and we can `gf` to the article in that location list.

+Alternatively, if you're going the 'vim help' route, then you have a built-in
+tag system at your finger tips!
+(See `:help writing-help`)

 ## This is too much work